judd91/friday-code-challenge/README.md

 # Friday Code Challenge
-This is a React Application which allows to the user to get results from an API by selecting different parameters.
+This is a React Application which allows the user to get results from an API by selecting different parameters.

 ## Available Scripts